 You are driven back to Kathmandu.

-Tours usually cost in the region of $1,800 – $2,500.
+Tours for the Rolwaling hike usually cost in the region of $1,800 – $2,500.

 Yes, permits are required for the Rolwaling trek.
 The trek must be run by a registered trekking agency.
 You are obliged to purchase a climbing permit for the Ramdung Peak (19,439 feet), whether you climb it or not, which costs $350 for as many as five people.
 You also need a Trekkers Information Management System card.

 Therefore, it is important to have a clear understanding of the risks associated with high altitude trekking and how the body acclimatises to high altitude.
 We recommend you read our detailed article on Altitude Sickness and Acclimatisation.

 The Rolwaling Trek is one of the toughest in Nepal and should only be attempted by experienced hikers.
 There are optional climbing sections and much of the trek is at high altitude.
 A high level of fitness is required.
 See peak climbing in Nepal.

 Much of your gear can be rented or bought in Kathmandu, but we strongly suggest bringing the most important pieces of gear and equipment with you.
 To help you plan and prepare for your trek, we recommend reading our hiking packing list.